SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-29-new-cpu-leaks.md

-Using providers with an IaaS SCS-compatible certification and with official SCS flavors (without the `i` = insecure CPU-suffix) gives you an additional benefit: Could providers that offer SCS flavors have committed themselves to apply security patches as soon as possible.
+Using providers with an IaaS SCS-compatible certification and with official SCS flavors (without the `i` = insecure CPU-suffix) gives you an additional benefit: Cloud providers that offer SCS flavors have committed themselves to apply security patches as soon as possible.

 Using certified SCS providers is thus a reasonable protection against